Residual Multi-Fidelity Neural Network Computing: Numerical examples

-Across all three methods we use a fixed ReLU network architecture, with $L=7$ layers, $K=7$ neurons in each hidden layer, and one ReLU-free neuron in the last layer.
+Across all three methods we use a fixed ReLU network architecture consisting of $L=7$ layers, $K=7$ neurons in each hidden layer, and one ReLU-free neuron in the last layer.
 Moreover, to facilitate a comparison of our residual multi-fidelity framework with standard ResNets \cite{ResNets:2016}, all ReLU networks are constructed with a ResNet-style architecture, where we implement shortcut connections that pass along the identity map every two layers.
-For each method, ReLU networks are trained on eleven different training sets where the number of high-fidelity (and low-fidelity) training samples ranges from 250 to 17000.
+For each method, ReLU networks are trained on eleven different training sets where the number of high-fidelity (and low-fidelity) training samples ranges from $250$ to $17000$.
 These training sets are generated using a multi-variate uniform distribution over the parameter space.
-Moreover, the training sample inputs are normalized so that they reside in $\Theta = [0,1]^{4}$.
-For training, we use Adam optimization algorithm with the MSE cost function and Tikhonov regularization, and we implement an adaptive learning rate and stop criterion by monitoring the MSE on a validation set.
-To account for the randomness inherent in the training process, for each training set and for each surrogate method, we train and test 20 separate times on 20 distinct random seeds.
-From each train/test trial we compute the MSE \eqref{MSE_error} in the surrogate prediction on an independent test set of $N_{\varepsilon}=10^{6}$ points $\bm{\theta}$ uniformly distributed in $\Theta$.
-Figure~\ref{fig:pulsed_oscialltor_results} displays the average of the 20 MSEs versus the number of high-fidelity samples in the training set.
+Moreover, the training sample inputs and outputs are normalized so that they reside in $[0,1]^{4}\times[0,1]$.
+For training, we use the Adam optimization algorithm with the MSE cost function and Tikhonov regularization.
+We implement an adaptive learning rate and stop criterion by monitoring the MSE on a validation set.
+To account for the randomness inherent in the training process, we train and test each surrogate method 20 separate times using distinct random seeds for each training set.
+From each train/test trial, we compute the MSE \eqref{MSE_error} in the surrogate prediction, evaluated on an independent test set of $N_{\varepsilon}=10^{6}$ points $\bm{\theta}$ uniformly distributed in $\Theta$.
+Figure~\ref{fig:pulsed_oscialltor_results} displays MSE versus the number of high-fidelity samples in the training set over 20 different training runs on distinct random seeds.
+The larger markers with bold outline indicate the average MSE over each ensemble.